noriakis/stana/README.md

 <img src="https://github.com/noriakis/software/blob/main/images/stana_example.png?raw=true" width="800px">

 ## TODO
-- Read all data in S4 class, and perform the downstream analysis.
-Currently the package reads the data per function.
 - Add more filters and tree inferring options in `consensusSeq()`.
 - Add reasonable filtering options to `loadInStrain` and `loadmetaSNV`